Calivala-86/European_call_option_payoffs_value/README.md

 ## Types of options

-    1. &A call option&: Gives its holder the right to buy the specified asset at the price in the contract.
+    1. A call option: Gives its holder the right to buy the specified asset at the price in the contract.
     2. A put option:  Gives its holder the right to sell the asset at the specified price.